Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: System Model

-We consider the original form of CF-mMIMO \cite{ lancho2023cell}, wherein all the $N_{\rm tx}$ ISAC APs jointly serve the $N_{\rm ue}$ URLLC UEs by transmitting precoded signals containing both communication and sensing symbols.
+We study ISAC in a CF-mMIMO system under URLLC scenarios and multi-static sensing, as shown in Fig.~\ref{fig1}.
+There are $N_{\rm tx}$ ISAC transmit APs, $N_{\rm rx}$ sensing receive APs, $N_{\rm ue}$ URLLC UEs and one candidate sensing location.

-Concurrently, the $N_{\rm rx}$ sensing receive APs engage in simultaneous sensing of the candidate location to detect the target.
 Each AP is equipped with an array of $M$ antennas configured in a horizontal uniform linear array (ULA) with half-wavelength spacing.
 The respective array response vector is $ \textbf{a}(\varphi,\vartheta) = ^T,$ where $\varphi$ and $\vartheta$ are the azimuth and elevation angles from the AP to the target location, respectively \cite{bjornson2017massive}.

+We consider the original form of CF-mMIMO \cite{ lancho2023cell}, in which all ISAC transmit APs jointly serve the URLLC UEs by transmitting centralized precoded signals containing both communication and sensing symbols.\footnote{Note that scalable centralized implementations can be achieved through user-centric clustering, where each AP serves only a limited number of UEs\cite{cell-free-book}.} At the same time, the sensing receive APs simultaneously sense the candidate location.

-We consider the finite blocklength regime for URLLC UEs, where a packet of $b_i$ bits is sent to UE $i$ within a transmission block with blocklength $L=L_p+L_d$ symbols using the coherence bandwidth $B$. $L_p$ and $L_d$ are the number of symbols for pilot and data, respectively.
-It is expected that duration of each URLLC transmission, denoted by $T$, is shorter than one coherence time $T_ c$, i.e., $T<T_ c$ \cite{nasir2021cell}.
-Without loss of generality, we assume that we have a channel estimation phase in each transmission.
+The APs operate in finite blocklength regime, where a packet of $b_i$ bits is sent to UE $i$ within a transmission block of length $L=L_p+L_d$ symbols over a coherence bandwidth $B$.
+Here, $L_p$ and $L_d$ denote the number of pilots and data symbols, respectively.
+Each transmission has a duration $T=\frac{L}{B}$, which is usually expected to be shorter than one coherence time $T_ c$, i.e., $T<T_ c$ \cite{nasir2021cell}.
+For simplicity and without loss of generality, we assume that each transmission block includes a channel estimation phase.